 - 1 tsp of fresh or dried thyme

-Toss the mushrooms, onion, carrots, and garlic cloves with 2 tbsp olive oil.
+1) In a large bowl, toss 10 oz mushrooms, 1 diced onion, 2 chopped carrots, and 2 garlic cloves with 2 tbsp olive oil.
 Divide between two Suvie pans.
-Broil for 10 minutes or until the mushrooms release their liquid.
+Place pans in Suvie and broil for 10-15 minutes or until the mushrooms release their liquid.

-During the broil, pat the chicken thighs dry and season liberally with salt and pepper.
+2) During the broil, pat the chicken thighs dry and season liberally with 1 tsp kosher salt and pepper.

 Nutrition Info per Serving (4 Serving per Recipe): Calories 493, Total Fat 24.6g, Sodium 700.6mg, Total Carbs 41.6g, Protein 26.4g